May 30, 2022

 Clan culture – People-focused company culture where the primary focus in on mentorship and teamwork.
 The work environment is highly collaborative and action-oriented.

-It is beneficial to examine which of the above best describes your organisation’s current corporate culture.
+It is beneficial to examine which of the above best describes your organization’s current corporate culture.
 Is that also what is your ideal corporate culture?
 Identifying where you are and where you’d want to be are important in ensuring you cultivate a healthy corporate culture.

 2. Establish core values.